-From the beginning of time, exchanging goods to fulfill needs has been fundamental to any healthy economic system.
-Over the last several centuries, those systems have become much larger and more sophisticated—but they essentially fulfill the same purpose.
+From the beginning of time, people have exchanged goods to fulfill needs; it’s fundamental to any healthy economic system.
+Those systems have become larger and more sophisticated with time, but they essentially fulfill the same purpose.
+Or do they?

-In our increasingly complex economic systems, needs are being met, but how many of our exchanges involve products we don’t need—even products that are absurdly frivolous in the eyes of someone whose basic needs go unmet?
+In our increasingly complex economic systems, many of our exchanges involve products we don’t need or products that are frivolous in the eyes of someone whose needs go unmet.

-Typically, we acknowledge on some level that much of the attention we give consumer goods could be better spent elsewhere.
-But because consumerist attitudes and habits are so normal in our culture, and so reinforced by constant marketing messages, it can be difficult to step back and assess where the problem actually begins—let alone think about how we might “swim upstream” and build a lifestyle that doesn’t revolve so much around “stuff.”
+Consumerist attitudes and habits are so normal in our culture, and so reinforced by constant marketing messages, that it can be difficult to step back and assess where the problem actually begins.

 Consumerism: Side effects may include…

-One reality that can begin to sober us is to acknowledge how much we already have compared to the rest of the world:
+Let’s acknowledge how much we really have compared to the rest of the world:

-What’s more, it’s often the low cost of labor in many other countries that allows us to have so many consumer goods available to us at prices we can afford.
+Often it’s the low cost of labor in other countries that allows us to have so many consumer goods available to us at prices we can afford.
 Is our comfort—and our consumerist habit—built on the backs of others who are struggling?

-It is easy to ignore this question, or never even ask it, because the people who make many of our goods are so far away from us, geographically and culturally.
-We don’t meet them and we don’t relate to them.
-And that makes it harder to care—at least care enough to do something about it.
+It is easy to ignore this question, or never ask it, because the people who make many of our goods are so far away from us geographically and culturally.

-When we don’t know the people and processes involved in creating our goods, it also makes our goods seem more disposable.
-So we throw away more and demand the use of more natural resources at lower prices to replace what we throw away.
-Not only does this amass an incredible volume of waste on our planet, but one place we get affordable replacement resources is from poor countries.
-As School of Life explains, this often puts the wealth in the hands of a few rich clans and helps keep most of a country in poverty.
+When we don’t know the people and processes involved in creating our goods, it makes our goods seem more disposable.
+Not only does this amass an incredible volume of waste on our planet, but it also requires affordable replacement resources from poor countries.
+As School of Life explains, this often puts wealth in the hands of a few rich groups and keeps others in poverty.

 “Nowadays people know the price of everything and the value of nothing.”